-The membership of the IRM will depend upon the nature of the alleged incident and will be determined by the Head Safeguarding & Wellbeing (or their nominee).
+The membership of the IRM will depend upon the nature of the alleged incident and will be determined by the Head of Safeguarding & Wellbeing and Health (or their nominee).
 The membership may include, as a minimum:

-- A Sexual Violence Liaison Officer: - A senior representative of the academic department/s of the student/s named in the report.
+- A Sexual Violence Liaison Officer; - A senior representative of the academic department/s of the student/s named in the report.